How To Find The Slope Of A Demand Curve

 3. Using a Demand Schedule (Table)

 A demand schedule presents the price and quantity demanded in a tabular format.
 To find the slope, choose any two points from the schedule and apply the two-point method described above.
-However, note that with non-linear demand curves, the slope will vary depending on which two points you select.
+Even so, note that with non-linear demand curves, the slope will vary depending on which two points you select.
 The slope calculated represents the average slope between those two points.

 Example: